zer0cache/matic-docs/docs/develop/advanced/calling-plasma-contracts.md

    To build payload for the exit:

-   1. Get last child block from RootChain.sol - this is the number of block which was checkpointed last on the root chain
+   1. Get last child block from RootChain.sol - this is the number of blocks which was checkpointed last on the root chain.
    2. If the last checkpointed block is less than the block containing the burn transaction - wait until the block is checkpointed.
    3. If the checkpoint has been included
-      1. find HeaderBlockNumber from RootChain.sol
+      1. find `HeaderBlockNumber` from RootChain.sol
-         1. From the last checkpointed block to the block consisting of burn transaction perform search (matic.js performs a binary search) to find the block with the burn tx.
+         1. From the last checkpointed block to the block consisting of burn transaction perform search (Matic.js performs a binary search) to find the block with the burn tx.
          2. Query RootChain.sol with the header block number
       2. Build Block Proof, sample: https://github.com/maticnetwork/contracts/blob/fa6862dc6ddae97351aa1b4d16c087861b5a489e/contracts-core/helpers/proofs.js#L24
       3. Build Receipt Proof, sample: https://github.com/maticnetwork/contracts/blob/fa6862dc6ddae97351aa1b4d16c087861b5a489e/contracts-core/helpers/proofs.js#L106
-   4. Return hex encoded string of bytes: `headernumber`, `blockProof`, `block number of burn transaction`, `timestamp of the burn tx block`, `root of block`, `root of receipts`, `RLP encoded receipt bytes`, `receipt parent nodes`, `receipt path`, `logIndex`
+   4. Return hex-encoded string of bytes: `headernumber`, `blockProof`, `block number of burn transaction`, `timestamp of the burn tx block`, `root of block`, `root of receipts`, `RLP encoded receipt bytes`, `receipt parent nodes`, `receipt path`, `logIndex`

    ````javascript
    private async _buildPayloadForExit(burnTxHash) {